CocoaPods/guides.cocoapods.org/source/using/pod-install-vs-update.html.md

 ### `pod install`

-This is to be used every time you edit your `Podfile` to add a new pod to it (or remove one from it).
+This is to be used the first time you want to retrieve the pods for the project, but also every time you edit your Podfile to add, update or remove a pod.

 * Every time the `pod install` command is run — and downloads and install new pods — it writes the version it has installed, for each pods, in the `Podfile.lock` file.
 This file keeps track of the installed version of each pod and *locks* those versions.
 * When you run `pod install`, it only resolve dependencies for pods that are **not** already listed in the `Podfile.lock`.